 There are several routes down to the Biomes - the one that goes over the bridge and down in the lift is the shortest.
 There are slopes throughout the site, but these are mostly manageable and most of the few steps and steep gradients have alternative routes; there are also thirty park benches around the gardens.
-For mobility scooter users, the majority of Eden is a breeze.
-Eden's on-site powered wheelchairs should be booked at least two weeks in advance during peak holiday times.
+The whole of the Rainforest Canopy Walkway, except for the Canopy Rope Bridge, is wheelchair accessible.
+For mobility scooter users, the majority of Eden is a breeze, especially if using a powered wheelchair.
 Manual wheelchair users can get help from one of Eden's trained volunteers, who can also be booked in advance to assist visitors with sensory disabilities around the site.
 Large-type printouts of the guidebooks and a screen readable file are available on request - for further information see the Eden Project's comprehensive access guide (www.edenproject.com/access-guide).
 You can also get a Braille version of the guidebook at the Admissions.
 A hearing loop is available at the access ticketing booth (till number 13) in the visitor centre, highlighted by the T and ear symbol sign on the desk.
 Free, pre-bookable "relaxed sessions" are held in the summer and Christmas holidays for children on the autism spectrum, with sensory and communication needs or learning disabilities who may benefit from a more informal experience; see the website for details and timings.
 Staff can sort out quiet areas and provide children's ear defenders if needed, and will fast-track people through any queue if required.